notpresident35/awesome-learn-gamedev/README.md

 Nearly all resources are free, and anything with a price tag will be clearly marked.
 Paid resources are only included if they have been personally endorsed by an industry professional working in the relevant discipline.

 Suggestions and future-proofing efforts are always welcome!
-Check out `TODO.md` for tasks that need completing, such as archival work.
+See `Contributing.md` for contribution guidelines, and check out `TODO.md` for tasks that need completing, such as archival work.

 These resources made my career possible.
 I hope they are just as helpful for you!